deprinfo/deprinfo.github.io/index.md

 You can find all the instructions [here](/usage.md).

 We are also conducting a study to understand the extent of this problem.
-For which, out extension anonymously collects your app names and private information requested by each app *without any of your information*.
+For which, our extension anonymously collects your app names and private information requested by each app *without any of your information*.
 We even hash your user id to make sure that there is no way to identify you.
 For instance, for the above spotify app, our extension will collect the following information:
 ```
 Spotify, Friends list, Date of birth, Home town, email address